vijay03/cs360v-f21/Lab0.md

 2. Download a Virtual Machine software: VMWare Fusion [here for students](https://my.vmware.com/web/vmware/evalcenter?p=fusion-player-personal) or Virtual Box.
 3. Load ova into whichever software you are using [link](https://help.okta.com/en/prod/Content/Topics/Access-Gateway/deploy-vmwareworkstation.htm)
 4. Begin running VM.
-To log into the VM, you can either use
+To log into the VM, you can use `
-username: osboes
+username: osboxes
 password: user

-username: root
-password: root
+`

 5. Run `ip addr` to retrieve the IP address of the machine.
 6. Open a new terminal tab on your computer, and ssh into the machine.
 You can do this with `ssh -p 22 osboxes@IP_ADDRESS`